Venue InformationAdelphi Theatre

 Address: Strand, London, WC2E 7NA

-Nearest Tube or Train: Covent Garden (Piccadilly line), Charing Cross (Northern line, Bakerloo line), Embankment (Northern line, Bakerloo line, District line, Circle line)
+Nearest Underground or Train Station: Covent Garden (Piccadilly line), Charing Cross (Northern line, Bakerloo line), Embankment (Northern line, Bakerloo line, District line, Circle line)

 Nearest Buses: 6, 9, 11,13, 15, 23, 77A, 91, 139, 176